MrResi23/BonjourCoffee-Online-Ordering-System/README.md

 ![Paypal](https://user-images.githubusercontent.com/62057037/151192171-bfc1ea92-dbba-411f-86d4-030186846c35.jpeg)

 - Figure below shows the form for Debit or Credit payment method.
-If users chose to pay with the card, this form will appear at the same page and they need to fill all the details before the payment process.
+If users chose to pay with card, this form will appear at the same page and they need to fill all the details before the payment process.

 ![DebitCredit](https://user-images.githubusercontent.com/62057037/151193237-1a9e9d9f-9569-4207-83b7-17fadf5285e4.jpeg)